-In order to copy applications you added here to another server database, you have the ability to export applications.
+In order to copy applications from the current server database to another server database, you have the ability to export applications.

 If you need to copy applications to another database on the same server we strongly recommend you use drag & drop between the 2 databases you have opened.

-1. Click on "Applications" tab and then "Export application(s)" operation, select the applications you want to export and click on "Next >" button:
+- 1. Click on "Applications" tab - 2.
+Click on "Export application(s)" operation 2 - 3.
+Select the applications you want to export from the list 3.
+If you don't see an application recently added, press F5 to refresh the list contents. - 4.
+Click on the "Next >" button

-2. Specify the target folder where the selected application will have to be exported in a ZIP file, and specify the language or check the option "Keep it as Multilanguage" :
+- 5. Specify the target folder where the selected application will have to be exported in a ZIP file - 6.
+Specify the language 6 or check the option "Keep it as Multilanguage"

-Hint: Please note that in order to avoid corruption during copy USB keys are not allowed as a target and don't appear in the tree-view.
+Note: Please note that in order to avoid corruption during copy USB keys are not allowed as a target and don't appear in the tree-view.

-3. After having clicked on "Next >" button the copy of your application begins:
+7. After having clicked on "Next >" button 7, the copy of your application begins:

-4. The wizard alerts you when the copy is completed:
+8. The wizard alerts you when the copy is completed